rvsrnvsn/ICML2019/README.md

     * Uses learned model of world to predict future states and formulate optimal policies based on these predictions

-### Mental Simulation, Imagination, and Model-Based Deep RL
+### Mental simulation, imagination, and model-based deep RL
 _Jessica Hamrick_

 + Perspective from cognitive science on learning and using models